If It’s Not a Hell Yeah, It’s a Fuck Off.

 Your Gut Already Knows.

-Your body always knows before your mind catches up.
+Your body always knows before your brain catches up.

 We swallow our instincts to avoid disappointing others.